UNC-TV Original Programs, A-Z

-Cedars In The Pines - Over the past 130 years the Lebanese have created a rich legacy in North Carolina.
+Cedars in the Pines Over the past 130 years the Lebanese have created a rich legacy in North Carolina.
 They have built businesses from humble beginnings and innovative ideas and shared their rich culture through food, dance, faith, art and literature.
-This film narrates the lives of those who have journeyed from Lebanon to build new homes, raise families and add A narrative describing the 130-year history of Lebanese.
+This film shares the lives of those who journeyed from Lebanon to build new homes, raise families and adds a narrative describing the 130-year story of Lebanese in our state.

-Collecting Carolina - Join Producer and Host Julia Carpenter, as she continues her quest across the state to discover our North Carolina rich history through collections of arts and crafts.
+Collecting Carolina Producer/host Julia Carpenter continues her quest across North Carolina to discover our state's rich history through collections of arts and crafts.

-Collecting Matisse & Modern Masters: The Cone Sisters of Baltimore - This original UNC-TV production was produced in association with the Nasher Museum of Art at Duke University.
-The 30-minute documentary is based on the museum’s special exhibition, which runs through February 10, 2013.
+Collecting Matisse & Modern Masters: The Cone Sisters of Baltimore Produced in association with the Nasher Museum of Art at Duke University, this 30-minute documentary is based on the museum’s special exhibition, which ran through February 10, 2013.

-Cruising Carolina - Explore North Carolina's Inner Banks, including Edenton, Manteo, Hatteras, Hertford, Ocracoke, New Bern, Bath, Beaufort, Southport and Wilmington to pay homage to the region's people, history and towns, as well as the waters that nurture them.
+Cruising Carolina Explore North Carolina's Inner Banks (including Edenton, Manteo, Hatteras, Hertford, Ocracoke, New Bern, Bath, Beaufort, Southport and Wilmington) to discover and celebrate stories of the region's people, history and towns, as well as the waters that nurture them.

-Crown on the Mall: Designing the Smithsonian NMAAHC - Producer Erica Starke-Knight brings us this half-hour special about the creation of the Smithsonian Nat’l Museum of African-American History and Culture.
-NC based architects Phil Freelon and Zena Howard lead the design team for this historic project and share, along with others, the compelling story of the design and architecture of the 400,000 square foot bldg. on the national mall.
+Crown on the Mall: Designing the Smithsonian NMAAHCIn this half-hour special, producer Erica Starke-Knight takes you inside the creation of the Smithsonian National Museum of African-American History and Culture.
+North Carolina-based architects Phil Freelon and Zena Howard led the design team for this historic project and share, along with others, the compelling story of the design and architecture of the 400,000 square foot building on the National Mall.

 Back to top